-Consensual chronology was elaborated in XVI-XVII centuries by kabbalist-numerologist Joseph Scaliger and his disciple Jesuit Dionysius Petavious.
-The mathematicians Dr. Fomenko and Dr Nosovskiy have developed the theory of New Chronology that corrects the parameter D” but leads to the revision of chronology of the world history.
+The consensual chronology was elaborated in the XVI-XVII centuries by kabbalist-numerologist Joseph Scaliger and his disciple Jesuit Dionysius Petavious.
+The mathematicians Dr. Fomenko and Dr. Nosovskiy have developed the theory of New Chronology that corrects the parameter D” but leads to the revision of the chronology of the world history.

 The timeline of the civilization, based on New Chronology takes into account only the irrefutably dated non-contradictory events and artifacts, shrinks drastically to approximately 1000 years, and the key events are moved to their more probable place on the time axis. Сivilization is defined as a hierarchical system consisting of state, army, ideology, religion, writing, and communication.

-From 500 A.D. to 1200 A.D. humans have invented instruments, arms, agriculture, writing, trade and industries, the structure of population morphed from clans, tribes, kingdoms, States and Judea-Izrael Empire; changed its religious beliefs from paganism and polytheism to Christianity.
-From 1200 A.D. to 1350 A.D. forms Christian Empire of Eurasia.
+From 500 A.D. to 1200 A.D. humans have invented instruments, arms, agriculture, writing, trade, and industries, the structure of the population morphed from clans, tribes, kingdoms, States, and Judea-Izrael Empire; changed its religious beliefs from paganism and polytheism to Christianity.
+From 1200 A.D. to 1350 A.D. forms the Christian Empire of Eurasia.

-The Roman Church moved the beginning of the Christianity by 1200 years to the past into imaginary Ancient Rome and the placeholder Jerusalem to Palestine to justify the leadership of the Western Christianity and its priority over the Oriental Christianity.
+The Roman Church moved the beginning of Christianity by 1200 years to the past into imaginary Ancient Rome and the placeholder Jerusalem to Palestine to justify the leadership of Western Christianity and its priority over Oriental Christianity.

 By the middle of XVI th century the prime political agenda of Europe that has reached superiority in Sciences and Technologies, but was still inferior militarily, was to free itself from the control of the Evil Empire.

-The concerted effort of the Aristocracy, black and white Catholic clergy, the Protestants, Humanists, and Scientists in the creation and dissemination of the ideas of the fictional Ancient World and Dark Ages during the XV – XVII th centuries served this agenda perfectly.
+The concerted effort of the Aristocracy, black and white Catholic clergy, the Protestants, Humanists, and Scientists in the creation and dissemination of the ideas of the fictional Ancient World and Dark Ages during the XV-XVII centuries served this agenda perfectly.

 The fictional Ancient World served their agendas to claim their particular priorities by representing events of the XI-XVI centuries as ones that happened thousands of years before and themselves as inheritors thereof, according to the Ancient Authorities they invented and confirmed by the sources they created under aliases.